 The United States has 13,513 airports, more than any other country in the world.
-While many of these airports offer limited regional service or are restricted to military use, there are several airports that serve a high volume of passengers.
-Some of the country's largest cities have airports that see upwards of 10 million passengers every year.
+While many of these airports offer limited regional service or are restricted to military use, several airports serve a high volume of passengers.
+Some of the country's largest cities have airports that receive more than 10 million passengers every year.
 Below is a list of the busiest airports in the US according to the 2017 figures from Airports Council International (ACI).

 The Hartsfield-Jackson Atlanta International Airport is the busiest airport in the United States, with 103.9 million passengers served every year.

 1. Hartsfield–Jackson Atlanta International Airport (ATL) - 103.9 Million Passengers

 Called one of the world's "most efficient airports," the Hartsfield-Jackson Atlanta International Airport sees more passenger traffic than any other airport in the USA.
 Over 103.9 million people step into the airport each year.
 Reasons for its popularity include its geographic location and its status as a connection hub.
 The Atlanta Airport is also a hub for Delta Airlines, one of the largest airlines in the United States.

 2. Los Angeles International Airport (LAX) - 84.5 Million Passengers